retric/buckets/README.md

 Installation
 ------------
-Required dependencies: node, go, [gpm](https://github.com/pote/gpm).
+Required dependencies: node, go, [gpm](https://github.com/pote/gpm), mongodb.

 $GOROOT and $GOPATH should be set when running go builds.
 Setup may be simplified with [gvm](https://github.com/moovweb/gvm) as detailed in the steps